As a nature and wildlife filmmaker, Yellowstone was one of my favorite locations in the United States to film nature and wildlife.

 How Do I Know You Need a Permit to Film Nature and Wildlife in on our National Parks?

-I had signed up to go on a winter photography tour of Yellowstone National Park a couple years ago.
+I had signed up to go on a winter photography tour of Yellowstone National Park a couple of years ago.
 The group consisted of professional photographers as well as serious amateurs.

 I had read something about permits needed to shoot video so I thought I would inquire about the need for one.